Sunspot (Marvel Comics): Origin

-Sunspot, or Roberto da Costa, is a Afro-Brazilian, the son of wealthy Afro-Brazilian businessman Emmanuel da Costa and white American archaeologist Nina da Costa.
+Sunspot, or Roberto da Costa, is an Afro-Brazilian, the son of wealthy Afro-Brazilian businessman Emmanuel da Costa and white American archaeologist Nina da Costa.
 In The New Mutants #7, his father is described as a very driven man, who "grew up [...] a barefoot houseboy", was "by age 20 [...] a millionaire [and] by 30, an economic and political force to be reckoned with."
 Emmanuel constantly pushes his son to reach for both his physical and intellectual peaks.
 Thanks to his father's encouragement, Roberto rises to the position of star soccer player at school and is considered by recruiters for the Olympic Games.
 When Roberto is playing a soccer game with his team, members of the opposing team assault him while hurling racialized insults at Roberto and his father for being black.
 While taking a brutal beating, his mutant powers manifest, suddenly transforming him into a creature of solid black solar energy.
 Surprised and terrified, everyone abandons the stadium except for his girlfriend, Juliana.